Olympics: Bill Gates Links up With Tokyo 2020 to Tackle Development Goals

 According to the World Health Organisation, there were 216 million cases of malaria worldwide, causing 445,000 deaths in 2016, the most recent year with available data.

-Gates, the co-founder of Microsoft and the world's second richest person, has devoted much of his time in recent years to his family foundation, which aims to help reach the SDG objectives, including ending extreme poverty and combating climate change by 2030.
+Gates, co-founder of Microsoft and the world's second-richest person, has devoted much of his time in recent years to his family foundation, which aims to help reach the SDG objectives, including ending extreme poverty and combating climate change by 2030.

 At an event in Tokyo on Friday, Gates said he was linking up with an Olympic Games for the first time to use it as a way to increase awareness of the SDGs and also urged Japan to become a world leader in aid and development.